ppc64le/sls-tool/README.md

 Chethan Jain -chetjain@in.ibm.com

-Additional owner, who rewritten the code in Python language
+Additional owner, who helped in rewriting the code in Python language

 Manjunath H.R -manjuhr1@in.ibm.com